Randsw/yandex-openvpn/README.md

-# Deploy OpenVPN server and create config for clients on Yandex.Cloud
+# Deploy OpenVPN server and create config for clients on Yandex.Cloud using Ansible and Terraform